 Colony 47 is transitioning the service delivery of the Aboriginal Community Pathways Program to the Elders Council of Tasmania Aboriginal Corporation.

-“The has been a fantastic program for Aboriginal people in Tasmania and there have been some great highlights with the success of the Deloraine Cultural Trail, Kooparoona Niara Cultural Trail and NAIDOC Week celebrations over its time.
-NAIDOC week has grown from attendance of 100 in 2015 to in excess of 400 in 2017”
+“This has been a fantastic program for Aboriginal people in Tasmania and there have been some great highlights with the success of the Deloraine Cultural Trail, Kooparoona Niara Cultural Trail and NAIDOC Week celebrations over its time.
+NAIDOC week has grown from attendance of 100 in 2015 to in excess of 400 in 2017.”

-Colony 47 is very proud of the achievements of Community Pathways Program and look forward to following its progress into the future.
+Colony 47 is very proud of the achievements of Community Pathways Program and looks forward to following its progress into the future.